iplanwebsites/newtab-bookmarks/README.md

 TODO
 =========================
+- UI: create modals to link Twitter/Delicious/Facebook (and also add some instructions, and options settings...)
+- BUG: the collection count sometimes double up in the Title bar...
 - Adjust the sources and content_type routes to use the better filter algorithm (caching of jquery object VS each hide/show)
 - In the site model, code all the condition (set_content_type) to sort websites types (photo/videos/blogs/pdf/etc)
 - bug with default viewmode (list/grid)
+- Add Pinboard import (Exact same syntax than delicious API): http://feeds.pinboard.in/json/u:bob/?count=5000
 - Grid float bug: why do some elements push the next row, and break the grid pattern?
 - CSS for the alerts in the footer (thinner)
 - make LIST actual <A> links that we can ctrl click (no on click events...)